-In FY19, Coles' total community support was more than \$115m, which included direct community support of more than \$101m with an additional \$14m contributed by customers, team members and suppliers.
-This represents a 23% increase in direct community support compared with FY18 and a 51% increase in contributions from customers, team members and suppliers.
+In FY19, Coles' total community support was more than \$115m, which included direct community support of more than \$101m Coles also raises funds for Redkite through bread sales, donating with an additional \$14m contributed by customers, team members and suppliers.
+This represents a 23% increase in direct community support compared with FY18 and a 51% increase in this initiative. contributions from customers, team members and suppliers.

-Coles' community contribution is independently assessed by the London Benchmarking Group.
+Coles' community contribution is independently assessed by the \$4.8m in FY19.
+London Benchmarking Group.